vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-who-gets-it.md

 how they want to invest; it just means people of great wealth do not get to decide how our nation’s common wealth is invested for the future.

-Banks have issued these money-creating loans at return schedules rang- ing from micro-seconds to 30-year mortgages.
+Banks have issued these money-creating loans at return schedules ranging from micro-seconds to 30-year mortgages.
 It would be interesting to know what percentage of our money supply turns over each year, but I haven’t found the data.
 My guess would be at least 1/3.
 Given that most of the loans have been going for short-term gaming and speculation, it